RectangularObject/UniversalHBE/README.md

-# Roblox-Hitbox-Expander
+# Universal Hitbox Expander (for Roblox)
-My own hitbox expander script that works on almost every game.
+For the people that have trouble aiming.
 Non-functional, new version soon.